derek-watson/jsUri/README.md

 Uri and query parsing and manipulation in javascript.

-## Usage

-Pass anything that your browser would recognize as a url to the new Uri() constructor

     var uri = new Uri('http://user:pass@www.test.com:81/index.html?q=books#fragment')

 Use property methods to get at the various parts